 Organisms in Severe or Complicated Infections

 - The bacteria that cause kidney infections (pyelonephritis) are generally the same bacteria that cause cystitis.
-There is some evidence, however, the E. coli strains in pyelonephritis are more virulent (able to spread and cause illness).
+There is some evidence that the E coli strains causing pyelonephritis are more virulent (able to spread and cause illness).

-- Complicated UTIs that are related to physical or structural conditions are apt to be caused by a wider range of organism.
-E. coli is still the most common organism, but others include Klebsiella, P. mirabilis, and Citrobacter.
+- Complicated UTIs that are related to physical or structural conditions are generally caused by a wider range of organism.
+E coli is still the most common organism, but others include Klebsiella, Citrobacter species, and P. mirabilis.

-- Fungal organisms, such as Candida species.
+- Fungal organisms, such as Candida species can cause UTIs.
 (Candida albicans causes the "yeast infections" that also occur in the mouth, digestive tract, and vagina.)